Commonly Used Brand Name(s)Parnate

 Call your doctor or hospital emergency room right away if you have a severe headache, stiff or sore neck, chest pains, fast heartbeat, sweating, dizziness, or nausea and vomiting while you are taking this medicine.
 These may be symptoms of a serious side effect called hypertensive crisis.

-This medicine may cause blurred vision or make some people drowsy or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are unable to see well or not alert.
+This medicine may cause blurred vision, drowsiness, or make some people less alert than they are normally.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
 Getting up slowly may help.
 When you get up from lying down, sit on the edge of the bed with your feet dangling for 1 or 2 minutes, then stand up slowly.
 If the problem continues or gets worse, check with your doctor.